 I’ve heard of people losing 10 to 11 pounds on a 5-day juice fast.
 It just depends on how much weight you have to lose.

 However, I do not promote or agree with using juice fasting for weight loss.
 Juice fasting is a temporary “quick fix” solution that will not facilitate long term weight loss.
 It’s not a healthy habit long term and can lead to nutrient deficiencies and metabolism disruptions if done too often or for too long.

 There’s no getting around the fact that a juice fast is basically liquid starvation to facilitate weight loss.

 What I Did Not Like About Juice Fasting

 1 – Mess & Clean Up: This is an often cited disadvantage of juicing.
 There is simply more cleanup involved with juicing than with blending.
-Blending is easy to clean up after, and if you have a Vitamix blender, you know how simple and easy it is to wash the pitcher in under 30 seconds.
+Blending is easy to clean up after, which is one reason I prefer to make green smoothies for breakfast every day.

 2 – Less Convenient/More Time Consuming: Making a juice is not as convenient as making a green smoothie.
 On average, it took me about 30 minutes to make a juice from start to finish (including the clean up).
 I make a green smoothie in under ten minutes.
 Juicing requires more steps, more prep work (chopping) and clean up.